epfl-ada/ada-2023-project-onsecalme123/README.md

 ## Steps for the Future 💫

-Now that we have evaluated which methods we can use to measure the impacfulness of our events, we will be able to actually perform this analysis.
+Now that we have evaluated which methods we can use to measure the impacfulness of our events on society, we will be able to actually perform this analysis.

-- To find the most impactful event of the last century we will have to decide how to weigh the importance of the different features (box office revenue, rating, etc.) for the final decision.
+- To find the most impactful event of the last century we will have to decide how to weigth the importance of the different features (box office revenue, rating, etc.) for the final decision.

 - We want to perform further statistical analysis to assess significance of our results.